Panosemmanouilidis2/FMCG-Retail-Analytics-portfolio/README.md

 ### Data & Confidentiality Notice

-Developed against live commercial sell-out and sell-in data for a global FMCG manufacturer.
+Developed against live commercial sell-out and sell-in data for a global FMCG manufacturer across two markets.
 Client identity, retail customer names, and raw datasets are not disclosed in line with professional confidentiality obligations.
 All data in this repository is synthetically generated to preserve the statistical properties of the original.
 Planning accuracy biases, ROI distributions, and mechanic performance rankings reflect real analytical findings.
 Methodology, deployment architecture, and business outcomes are genuine.

 ---